JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 ## Executive Summary

-This project is to make software that will assist the humanitarian and pets charity with their work collecting donations and other useful codes.
+This project is focused on making software that will assist various humanitarian and pet charities by collecting donations from crowdsourced supporters.
+All donations are voluntary.

 ### Purpose
 > _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most important user group and user goals._

 #### Pawsitive Connections
 The purpose of this website is to develop a humanitarian website that supports pet owners and animal shelters by fulfilling their needs financially.
+Donations of all kinds are accepted, whether it be monetary or physical items.
-(Macca, Jordan)
+(Macca, Jordan, Nick)

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._